Design Case Study: Designing a Power Supply for a Portable, Wireless Contact Manager

 This application note describes some of the ways the company met the power supply design challenges of designing a handheld, battery powered device with graphic display and two-way wireless communications.

-shows the block-diagram of the Spotme wireless communicator.
+The CircuitFigure 1 shows the block-diagram of the Spotme wireless communicator.
 The system uses an ARM7-processor, the display has 16 grey-scales and a resolution of 320 x 240 pixels, and the memory consists of 1MB Flash and 8MB DRAM.
 The 868MHz ISM-band transceiver is integrated into a chip which contains all RF-blocks.

 Figure 1.
 Spotme, block-diagram.